fatimabintetanveer/Azure-E2E-Data-Engineering/README.md

 Finally, I used Azure Synapse Analytics to analyze the transformed data.
 I wrote and executed SQL queries to explore the data and extract meaningful insights, such as:
   - Total number of athletes for each country
   - Top countries that won gold medals
-  - Average number of entries by gender for each discipline
+  - Average number of entries by gender for each discipline.

 ![Data Analysis](Images/synapse.jpg)